openstack-archive/os-loganalyze/README.rst

 ------------
 Next steps, roughly in order

-* support swift logs (timestamp linking only, no sevs in swift logs)
 * provide links to logstash for request streams (link well know request ids to logstash queries for them)